 The Myers Way® Travel Tips

 I travel a lot, so I know first hand how tough it can be to stick to The Myers Way® while away from home.
 I have been following TMW for 7 years now and can say that it is getting easier and easier to travel as healthier options are becoming more widely available.
-Preparation is the key to making this way of life work for you–in fact, I always have a suitcase packed and ready to go for last-minute travel.
+Preparation is the key to making this way of life work for you–in fact, I always have a suitcase packed and ready to go for last-minute travel, and I make sure to never forget my essential supplements to maintain my health.
 Here are my top five tips for traveling on The Myers Way®.

 1. Do your research.